Mobile service centres travel to rural and regional communities to provide people with information and access to government services.

 Services and payments are available to help people who have an illness, injury or a disability.
 There is also support to assist their families or carers.

-The Pharmaceutical Benefits Scheme (PBS) helps cover the cost of a wide range of prescription medicines.
-If you are an Australian resident enrolled in Medicare, or a visitor from a country that has a Reciprocal Healthcare Agreement with Australia, you may be able to get your medicines under the PBS at a subsidised rate.
+Helps cover the cost of a wide range of prescription medicines.
+If you are an Australian resident enrolled in Medicare, or a visitor from a country with a Reciprocal Healthcare Agreement with Australia, you could get your medicines under the Pharmaceutical Benefits Scheme (PBS) at a lower cost.

-Reciprocal health care agreements give Australian residents cover for the cost of medical treatment when travelling in some countries.
+Covers the cost of essential medical treatment for Australian residents when travelling in some countries.
 They also give visitors from these countries some health services and subsidised medicines while visiting Australia.

 Remote Area Allowance gives you extra financial help if you receive certain income support payments and live in a remote area.